qfwc258/circuidipity/content/2015-02-06-ddns-openwrt.rst

 :tags: networks, openwrt, linux
 :modifed: 2015-02-08 18:08:00

-`Raspberry Pi Home Server Hack #5 .: <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ Access a home server from anywhere using Dynamic DNS (DDNS).
+`Raspberry Pi Home Server Hack #5 .: <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ Access a home server from anywhere using **Dynamic DNS** (DDNS).

+Let's go!
+=========

 My Raspberry Pi server sits behind a router assigned a **dynamic IP address** by the ISP.
 If I want to connect to my Pi over the Internet from anywhere in the world I can use a **DDNS service** to create a domain name that automatically updates the IP address in the background whenever it changes and redirect traffic to the new location.

-Let's go!
-=========

 0. Select a DDNS service
 ========================

 I chose the free DDNS service `duckdns.org <http://www.duckdns.org/>`_ which permits the creation of up to 4 domains in the format ``your_subdomain_choice.duckdns.org``.
 Example: Create the subdomain ``mypihomeserver`` and later - after configuring the router - when entering ``mypihomeserver.duckdns.org`` I will be redirected to the current IP address assigned to my home network.

-Make note of http://www.duckdns.org/install.jsp (while logged in) for customized settings useful for configuring the router for DDNS.
+Make note of `duckdns.org/install <http://www.duckdns.org/install.jsp>`_ (while logged in) for customized settings useful for configuring the router for DDNS.

 1. Configure OpenWRT for notification
 =====================================